Deepti1206/House_Price_Prediction_Project/README.md

 - The objective of this project is to predict the **final price** of the house using **machine learning models** based on relevant features.

-## Background

-- This project is entirely based on the **House Prices - Advanced Regression Techniques** Kaggle Competition.

-- With a dataset comprising **81 variables** and **1,460 observations**, covering nearly every aspect of residential homes in Ames, Iowa.

-- You can access the dataset by following this link: [House Prices - Advanced Regression Techniques Dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data)

 ## Business Understanding

 1. In the dynamic real estate market, the significance of **accurate house price predictions** is increasing significantly, as they have the potential to empower homeowners, buyers, and real estate professionals by providing valuable insights into property values and facilitating informed decision-making.